xnd-project/xndframes/CONTRIBUTING.rst

 Get Started!
 ------------

+We strongly recommend using a `conda` based development setup.
 Ready to contribute?
 Here's how to set up `xndframes` for local development.

 1. Fork the `xndframes` repo on GitHub.